victronenergy/localsettings/README.md

 # localsettings

 D-Bus settings manager that interfaces between xml file on disk and D-Bus.
-Used on the CCGX.
+It is a part of [Venus](https://github.com/victronenergy/venus/wiki).
 All programs that need non-volatile settings use this dbus service.
 And all code that changes settings from other processes, for example the GUI, do that via the D-Bus service of com.victronenergy.settings as well.
 Some reasons for doing it this way are:
 - one place to see all the settings
 - one log to see changes in the settings (/log/localsettings/*)
 - one place to reset all settings to factory-default

-There are three types of settings:
-- 'i' - integer
+## D-Bus API
+#### AddSetting
+Call this function on the /Settings path.

+Parameters:
-- 'f' - float
+- Groupname
+- Setting name (can contain subpaths, for example display/brightness.
+  /display/brightness will work as well and has the same effect)
+- Default value
-- 's' - string
+- Type ('i' - integer, 'f' - float, 's' - string)
+- Min value
+- Max value

+Return code:
+*  0 = OK
+* -1 = Error

+Notes:
-Each setting can have a min, a max and a default value.
-Set min and max to 0 to work without min and max.
+* Set both min and max to 0 to work without a min and max value
+* Executing AddSetting for a path that already exists will not cause the existing value to be changed.
+In other words, it is safe to call AddSetting without first checking if that setting, aka path, is already there.

+#### GetValue
+Returns the value.
+Call this function on the path of which you want to read the value.
+No parameters.

+#### GetText
+Same as GetValue, but then returns str(value).

+#### SetValue
+Call this function on the path of with you want to write a new value.

+Return code:
+*  0 = OK
+* -1 = Error

+#### GetMin
+See source code

+#### GetMax
+See source code

+#### SetDefault
+See source code

+## Usage examples and libraries
+### Command line
 Typical implementation in your code in case you want some settings would be:

 1. Always do an AddSetting in the start of your code.
 This will make sure the setting